Skin Cancer Treatment

 - Avoid tanning beds and salons

-Performing routine self-exams to spot skin changes, and seeing a dermatologist for a full-body screening on a regular basis, is also recommended.
+Performing routine self-exams to spot skin changes and seeing a dermatologist for a full-body screening on a regular basis are also recommended.

 Skin Cancer Treatment FAQ